Last Updated on May 18, 2022 by Thalia

-Don’t overload your to-do list with a bunch of unimportant business tasks when you have a shit tonne of life admin to get through
+So don’t overload your to-do list with a bunch of unimportant business tasks when you have a shit tonne of life admin to get through.

 Focus on what is a priority only.
 Yes, you may have urgent business tasks that need doing so schedule in the time to do them.

 But don’t give yourself tasks that are not urgent like social media, or ones that you can outsource.

 The Eisenhower Matrix is a super simple technique that can help you to organise your priorities and eliminate non-important tasks.

 All you need to do is draw four squares, two up and two down.

 Write urgent and not urgent above the top two squares and important and not important along the left side of your two squares.

 And then separate your to-do list into the right boxes.